ml4a/ml4a/README.md

 ### Become a sponsor

-You can support ml4a by donating through GitHub sponsors.
+You can support ml4a by [donating through GitHub sponsors](https://github.com/sponsors/ml4a/).

 ### How to contribute

-Join the Slack.
-Contribute to the code.
+Start by joining the [Slack](https://join.slack.com/t/ml-4a/shared_invite/enQtNjA4MjgzODk1MjA3LTlhYjQ5NWQ2OTNlODZiMDRjZTFmNDZiYjlmZWYwNGM0YjIxNjE3Yjc0NWVjMmVlZjNmZDhmYTkzZjk0ZTg1ZGM%3E) or following us on [Twitter](https://www.twitter.com/ml4a_).
+Contribute to the codebase, or help write tutorials.

 ## License